Biography

 by P. E. McWhorter, Editor, Vancouver Books

-(Publications updated by Guido Lombosa in 2024)
+(Publications updated by Guido Lambosa in 2024)

 Frank Zahn left home at the age of sixteen to escape the poverty and ignorance that plagued his old neighborhood on the south side of Kansas City, Missouri.
 He finished high school while living with his older brother, served a hitch in the U. S. Navy, and graduated from college with a BA in economics (major) and philosophy (minor).
 Afterwards, he married, had two children, and attended graduate school where he earned a PhD in economics.